|Helen Steele||Natalie Williams|

 We are a happy team who love to engage the children in investigating, exploring and developing learning both inside the classroom and out.
 We believe that it is important that our youngest children are encouraged to learn in an environment that enables them to make choices and to assume responsibility for their learning by following their interests and enthusiasms.
 The reception age children and nursery children work closely together, supporting each others learning adventures.

-The Early Years Foundation Stage statutory framework is utilised to support an integrated approach to the learning, development and care of the children.
+The Early Years Foundation Stage statutory framework is used to support an integrated approach to the learning, development and care of the children.
 In FSU the three prime areas of learning are:

 We place great emphasis on these three areas as it is important that we ignite our children’s curiosity, encourage their enthusiasms and build their capacity to learn, to form relationships and to thrive.